tap349/tap349.github.io/_posts/2016-08-31-chef-zero-quickref.md

   if you don't specify node name FQDN will be used by default - this is the name by which node is registered in chef-zero server.

+  NOTE: you cannot change node name by renaming node file and changing the name inside this file - node name is also stored in _/etc/chef/client.rb_ on remote
+  node: if you change it locally new node file with node name from _/etc/chef/client.rb_ will be created after converging (with empty run_list).

 - vendor cookbooks and converge

   ```sh